verammaz/LynchCohortPipelines/pairtree.md

 ```

 #### Options:
-`-patient_sex_file` Tab-deliminated file with 'patient' and 'sex' columns (multiple patients can be in same file).
+`-patient_sex_file`: Tab-deliminated file with 'patient' and 'sex' columns (multiple patients can be in same file).
 If this file is not provided, sex will be inferred based on whether there are any Y chromosome variants.
-`--single_sample_trees` Flag to produce single sample trees.
+`--single_sample_trees`: Flag to produce single sample trees.